 5. Domestic Violence

 If you need to escape a domestic violence situation, early termination might be your only option.
-In some states, victims of domestic violence must give their landlord at least 30 days' notice and furnish them with a copy of the order of protection.
+In some states, a victim of domestic violence must give their landlord at least 30 days' notice and furnish them with a copy of the order of protection.
 According to the Housing Rights of Domestic Violence Survivors, landlords must permit early lease termination without requiring victims of domestic violence to pay rent for the remainder of the lease agreement.

 The Bottom Line